open-tale/open-tale.github.io/_docs/04-perks.md

 When attacking with a long-range weapon, the maximum range limit is increased by half of the character's Dexterity.
 If the character's Dexterity is odd, add 1 to it before dividing by 2.

+### 4.2.2.
+Magicy perks

+#### Urgent Healer

+When casting Heal on a target who's below one third of its total Health Points, apply the Superiority modifier.

+#### Source of Health

+When dice explosions happen on rolls to cast Heal, half of the total exploded score can be used to heal someone else within the Heal range.
+If the total exploded score is odd, add 1 to it before dividing by 2.

+This second healing does not count as a cast of Heal.

+#### Brave Medic

+When casting Heal on someone else from a distance of 1m, add one third of the character's Magicy to the amount healed.

+#### Dispellary

+When successfully dispelling a mark, the character becomes able to dispell another mark whose level is lesser than the first one's.
+This second mark dispell does not serve as a successfull mark dispell to trigger Dispellary.

+#### Dispell Mastery

+When dispelling a mark of level *X*, reaching a skill power of *X* - 1 is enough to succeed.

+#### Divine Bolster

+Characters under the effect of your Bolster marks are also blessed with the Superiority modifier on their rolls for their best attributes.